Bow Valley College

-Bow Valley College is a public, board-governed college operating as a comprehensive community institution under the Post-Secondary Learning Act of Alberta.
-The branch campuses are: Airdrie, Banff, Cochrane, Okotoks, and Strathmore.
+Bow Valley College is a Canadian public, board-governed college located in Calgary, Alberta, operating as a comprehensive community institution under the Post-Secondary Learning Act of Alberta.
+The branch campuses are: Airdrie, Banff, Canmore, Cochrane, High River, Okotoks, and Strathmore.
 Bow Valley College is a member of the Alberta Rural Development Network and Colleges and Institutes Canada.

-Calgary and region’s only Comprehensive Community College — with 14,000 full- and part-time students, Bow Valley College helps Open Doors – Open Minds to in-demand jobs in Calgary, Alberta, and Canada.
-Bow Valley College graduates contribute to the digital economy, careers in business, TV & film production, and serve on the frontlines of healthcare and social services.
-Bow Valley College invests in three applied research pillars: educational technology, social innovation, and health.
+Bow Valley College had 8869 full-load equivalents in 2024.

 Programs

 The college offers academic programs in a variety of areas including career training, university transfer courses, adult upgrading, and English language learning.
 The college is divided into specialized schools: